eric-barch/sphericle/README.md

 Online geography quizzes like [Seterra](https://www.geoguessr.com/vgp/3355), [playGeography](https://www.playgeography.com/games/countries-of-the-world/), and [Geography.Games](https://geography.games/europe-quiz) are a great way to learn geography!
 But you're limited to studying _their_ quizzes.

 What if you're an intrepid mountaineer, whose very survival depends on knowing every peak and pass in a particular mountain range?
 Or a budding sommelier, whose career rests on the ability to distinguish between the wine regions of Bordeaux and Burgundy?
-Maybe you're just an average person with a not-so-average enthusiasm for geographic trivia.
+Maybe you're just an average person with an above-average enthusiasm for geographic trivia.

 Whatever your background, geography apps with staff-curated quizzes will never have exactly what you need to study a niche part of the world.
 Sphericle lets you make your own quiz out of [OpenStreetMap](https://nominatim.openstreetmap.org/ui/search.html) and [Google Places](https://developers.google.com/maps/documentation/places/web-service/overview) locations, then save it, share it, and study it whenever you want.

 ## How to Use

 1. Go to the [Quiz Builder](https://sphericle.app/build-quiz) page.
 You'll start at the global level, where you can add locations anywhere in the world.
-2. Decide whether your first location will be an **Area** or a **Point**. **Area**s are two-dimensional shapes that can contain sublocations. **Point**s correspond to a single latitude longitude coordinate and cannot have sublocations.
+2. Decide whether your first location will be an **Area** or a **Point**. **Area**s are two-dimensional shapes that can contain sublocations. **Point**s correspond to a single latitude longitude coordinate and cannot contain sublocations.
 Use the button on the left side of the input box to toggle location types.
 For this tutorial, let's assume that you choose to add an Area.
 3. Search for and select your Area to add it to the quiz.

 At this point, you can continue adding locations at the global level, or you can add sublocations to your Area.
 Let's do the latter.